Milestone 1: Model

 address = new CellAddress(9, 5);

-The constructors for all the operation abstractions accept one or two values that could be of any expression type.
+Every other node class will accept other nodes as parameters.
+These parameter nodes may be of any expression type.
 For example, you might create an instance of a modulo operation between a sum and a cell with this code:

 c = new Add(a, b);